sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 Detecting the sparsity pattern of the Hessian is more complicated than for the Jacobian.
 This is because, in addition to the usual linear dependencies, we now have to account for **nonlinear interactions** in the compute graph.
+The operator overloading method of Walther <d-cite key="waltherComputingSparseHessians2008"></d-cite> was a pioneering effort towards Hessian sparsity detection, but more efficient alternatives quickly emerged <d-cite key="gowerNewFrameworkComputation2012">.

 For instance, if $f(\mathbf{x})$ involves a term of the form $x_1 + x_2$, it will not directly affect the Hessian.
 However, we cannot ignore this term, since multiplying it with $x_3$ to obtain an output $f(\mathbf{x}) = (x_1 + x_2)\,x_3$